mrhdias/perl6-Imlib2/README.md

 Description
 -----------
-Perl6 binding for [Imlib2][2], a featureful and efficient image manipulation library, which produces high quality, anti-aliased output.
+Perl 6 binding for [Imlib2][2], a featureful and efficient image manipulation library, which produces high quality, anti-aliased output.

 Installation
 ------------
 Note that a recent version of [Imlib2][3] library must be installed before installing this module.

-To install with the Panda tool.
+To install with Panda:

 	panda update
 	panda install Imlib2

-To run a sample script that uses the Imlib2 library.

-	git clone git://github.com/mrhdias/perl6-Imlib2.git
-	cd perl6-Imlib2/examples
-	PERL6LIB=$HOME/.perl6/2013.02.1/lib LD_LIBRARY_PATH=$HOME/.perl6/2013.02.1/lib ./imlib2.p6

 Synopsis
 --------
 WARNING: This module is Work in Progress, which means: this interface is not final.
 This will perhaps change in the future.

-A sample of the code can be seen below.
+Below is a sample code:

 	use Imlib2;